Educational Theatre, All Grades, and English, 7-12 (MA)

 Attendance

 Attendance is mandatory for Departmental courses.
 All students are expected to attend class regularly and to actively participate in class activities.
-Students who must miss class are required to notify the instructor in advance via email, and are responsible for all material covered during the missed class meeting.
+Students who enroll in the course within the drop/add period are excused for the class sessions they miss.
+Students who must miss class for reasons other than late enrollment are required to notify the instructor in advance via email.
+All students who miss a class for any reason are responsible for all material covered during the missed class meeting(s).

 Our Department does not permit students to “zoom” into in-person courses if they are ill.
 If a student is unwell and unable to attend class, they will be marked as absent and are responsible for missed course material.